larsm2v2/vite-rrouter-souschef/_docs/cleanup-plan.md

    - **Reason:** Static data files not used in current implementation
    - **Action:** MOVED to `server/data/` on 2025-11-10: `server/data/Recipes.json` and `server/data/IngredientSynonyms.json`.
+     - **UPDATE (2025-11-27):** IngredientSynonyms.json has been superseded by the TypeScript synonym module in `clean-recipe-service/src/synonyms.ts`.
+The synonym map is now integrated into the cleaning pipeline with ~75 canonical ingredients and ~350 variants.
+The JSON file can be deleted.
-     - These files are retained as project seed/reference data; consider deleting if they become unused.
+     - Recipes.json is retained as project seed/reference data; consider deleting if it becomes unused.
    - **Risk:** Low

 5. **Structure.txt** (root level)